GoFundMe: Canada convoy protest

 In January 2022, Prime Minister Justin Trudeau announced that truck drivers crossing into Canada would have to be fully vaccinated.
 In response, some truckers organized a convoy to Ottawa under the name Freedom Convoy 2022.
 A GoFundMe project was then created with the claim of raising money for fuel and food for the convoy.
 On February 4, 2022, GoFundMe announced the fundraiser had been removed from the platform for violating terms of service, specifically "violence and other unlawful activity".
 The company initially stated that $9 million in donations from the fundraiser would be redistributed to "credible and established charities" and would only be refunded upon application, subject to a two-week time limit.
 Following criticism, the company subsequently stated on Twitter that all donations would be refunded within 10 business days.

 Anti-vaccine fundraisers

 In March 2019, GoFundMe banned fundraisers from anti-vaccine activists, including Stop Mandatory Vaccination founder Larry Cook, citing violations of their terms of service.
 Despite the ban, The Independent found that several anti-vaccine campaigns were still running on GoFundMe as of May 2019.

 In December 2021, The Sunday Times reported that GoFundMe had enabled the donation of over €300,000 to anti-vaccine campaigns and challenges to vaccine certificates.

 In January 2023, the British disinformation analysis organization Logically reported that GoFundMe had funneled over $330,000 in donations to fundraisers for injuries supposedly caused by the COVID-19 vaccine.

+Jean Messiha's fundraising

+On Tuesday, 27 June 2023, 17-year-old Nahel Merzouk was killed by a French police officer after he failed to comply with traffic stops.
+While the police officer has been arrested on suspicion of "voluntary homicide by a person in authority", far-right activist Jean Messiha organised a controversial crowdfunding in favour of the police officer's family which reached €1.6 million.
+The killing sparked widespread protests and riots in France.
+Nahel Merzouk's family has filed a complaint against Jean Messiha.

+Grayzone donations freeze

+In August 2023, GoFundMe froze more than $90,000 from 1,100 contributors to The Grayzone, citing unspecified "external concerns".
+Grayzone founder Max Blumenthal said he believed the concerns were political and related to the platform's coverage of the Russian invasion of Ukraine.

+Alleged shooter of Brian Thompson

+In December 2024, multiple campaigns for the legal defense fund of the alleged shooter involved in the killing of UnitedHealthCare CEO Brian Thompson were removed.
+However, a GiveSendGo fundraiser remained live, and has raised over $125,000 as of December 16.

+Abundant Life Christian School shooting

+A fundraiser campaign for victims of the Abundant Life Christian School shooting was started by April Landphier, a parent of a student of the Abundant Life Christian School sister school Lighthouse Christian School.
+It received $80 in its first 24 hours.
+As of December 18, it has raised $260.